 At Grand Prix Tours we consider ourselves a “family” rather than colleagues working together!
 Everyone holds a position in the company that allows them to personally make decisions to enhance your race experience whether it be from here in the office to onsite at a race weekend, including reserving hotel rooms, tickets and transfers, booking the cocktail parties and celebrity hosts, writing and designing the brochure as well as our web pages.
 Here is a brief summary of our staff:

 Kevin Gray was born southern California and grew up in the northwest suburbs of Chicago.
 He spent his later years exploring the Hawaiian islands where he went to college and earned his degree in User Interface Design.
-A master of UI design, Kevin joined the team in 2016 and has a passion for all that is technology and sports related.
-When there isn’t a good game on, you can find Kevin outside golfing, surfing, snowboarding, or enjoying craft beer and classic cocktails with his friends.
+Kevin joined the team in 2016 and has a passion for all that is technology and sports.
+When there isn’t a good game on, you can find Kevin outside golfing, surfing, snowboarding, or enjoying craft beer and classic cocktails with friends.

 James Allen hosted Grand Prix Tours cocktail parties for 20 years and is one of the most experienced and insightful broadcasters and journalists working in Formula 1 today.
 James became ITV Sport’s lead TV commentator on Formula 1 in October 2001, having deputized for Murray Walker at six races during the 2000 and 2001 seasons.